matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     event.

-    Similar to `m.space.child`, the `state_key` is the ID of the parent space, and the content should contain a `via` key which gives a list of candidate servers that can be used to join the parent.
+    Similar to `m.space.child`, the `state_key` is the ID of the parent space, and the content must contain a `via` key which gives a list of candidate servers that can be used to join the parent.

-    ```js
+    ```jsonc
     {
         "type": "m.space.parent",
         "state_key": "!space:example.com",
         "content": {
             "via": ["example.com"],
-            "canonical": true,
+            "canonical": true
         }
     }
     ```